 Vaxigrip Tetra is the commercial name of the influenza vaccine that THL has designated to be used for all those aged over six months for the period 2020–2021.
 An alternative vaccine that may be used as part of the national vaccination programme with children aged between 24 months and six years is the Fluenz Tetra vaccine, which is administered as a nasal spray.
 Both of these are quadrivalent influenza vaccines produced in chicken eggs.
 More details on the vaccine are available in the package leaflet, which can be found in the FimeaWeb service.

-The virus strains used in the vaccines are annually determined by the World Health Organization (WHO) and approved by the European Medicines Agency (EMA).
+The virus strains used in the vaccines each year are determined by the World Health Organization (WHO) and approved by the European Medicines Agency (EMA).

 Prescription vaccinations are available under several different trade names in pharmacies.
 The virus strains in all of them meet the international recommendations, which are updated annually.

-More information about influenza, vaccinations and the recommendations included in the national vaccination programme is available on the National Institute for Health and Welfare (THL) website.
+More information about influenza, vaccinations and the recommendations included in the national vaccination programme is available on THL website.
 For the best coverage of the worldwide situation, please visit the WHO website.

 Individuals can receive advice and answers to their own health-related questions from health centres, maternal-child health centres, occupational health care or private health clinics.